Technique for Surface Background Rejection in Liquid Argon Dark Matter Detectors using Layered Wavelength-Shifting and Scintillating Thin Films: Discussion

 \section{Discussion}

-We have shown that a layered configuration including a thin layer of scintillating material can effectively mitigate surface $\alpha$-decays in an argon detector for low-energy nuclear recoils.
+We have shown that a layered configuration including a thin layer of scintillating material can effectively mitigate surface $\alpha$-decays in an argon detector as a background for low-energy nuclear recoils.
 This configuration allows significantly greater discrimination than is possible using only the TPB layer itself, either by making the layer thick enough to increase the total light yield from $\alpha$-particles, or by using the slow scintillation response of TPB~\cite{tpb_psd_princeton,veloce_tpb,pollmann_tpb,derek_thesis}.

 There are several options for scintillating materials with the required timing properties.
-In general, scintillators are usually selected for {\it{fast}} timing to allow high event rates, but several slow scintillators are known, such as BC-444~\cite{bc444} with a 285~ns decay time (for other examples see~\cite{long_decay_times}).
-It is known that decay time constants are typically temperature-dependent, and in general decay times increase as temperature decreases from room temperature.
+In general, scintillators are usually selected for {\it{fast}} timing to allow high event rates, but several slow scintillators are known, such as BC-444~\cite{bc444} with 285~ns decay time (for other examples see~\cite{long_decay_times}).
+It is known that decay time constants are typically temperature-dependent, and for a majority of scintillators decay times increase as temperature decreases from room temperature.
 In addition to pure scintillating layers, it is also known that scintillators can be mixed within a polymethyl methacrylate (PMMA) matrix~\cite{acrylic_scintillators}, and so it may be possible to simply dope a thin outer layer of PMMA and coat it with a TPB film to achieve the configuration studied here.
 An example candidate material is CaF$_{2}$, an efficient scintillator for $\alpha$-particles with a time constant of $\approx$ 900~ns and a relatively high light yield.
+While the light output of scintillators can be temperature-dependent in a non-trivial and non-monotonic way, for many materials, including CaF$_{2}$~\cite{caf2}, it remains sufficiently high at liquid-argon temperature or even increases with decreasing temperature.
 CaF$_{2}$ is also commonly deposited as a thin film in order to produce anti-reflective coatings.